moch-januar/Tauc-Urbach_Extractor/README.md

 - Download all the files from the repository to your local machine.

 ## Step 2: Unzip Library
-- Unzip the `lib.rar` file in the same folder where you have downloaded the program files.
+- Unzip the `lib.zip` file in the same folder where you have downloaded the program files.
+(Please ensure that lib.z01 to lib.z07 files are all existed in the same folder)

 After completing these steps, you should be ready to run the program.